 Benchmarks & Case Studies

-In recent years, some initiatives have been launched in the field of digital transformation, but the need was detected to create a structural plan for digital transformation that covers all areas of the company and its processes with the aim of creating a global plan that prioritises the initiatives, sequencing them in an optimal way, and helping to define the necessary investments and the potential benefits year after year.
+In recent years, some initiatives have been launched in the field of digital transformation, but the need was detected to create a structural plan for digital transformation that covers all areas of the company and its processes with the aim of creating a global plan that prioritises the initiatives, sequencing them in an optimal way, and helping to define the necessary investments and the potential benefits.

-The main opportunities for improvement are in the area of digitisation and automation of information flows that drastically reduce the need for manual handling of information, as well as improving the visibility of the status of processes, the reliability of data and the information available, thus reducing errors.
+The main opportunities for improvement are in the areas of digitisation and automation of information flows that drastically reduce the need for manual handling of information, as well as improving the visibility of the status of processes, the reliability of data, and the information available, thus reducing errors.

-Most of the methodologies developed by consultancy firms, universities and research centres to carry out a digital transformation diagnosis focus on auditing and comparison with sector benchmarks.
-The Digital Transformation Value Stream Analysis methodology has its focus on a detailed analysis of processes and value chains, which allows identifying opportunities for improvement and designing solutions that go directly to the point of impact on the generation of results.
-In turn, this approach makes it possible to understand the transformation needs adjacent to the implementation of technology (processes transformation, people, business model etc.) and how these implementations must be synchronised.
+This methodology has its focus on a detailed analysis of processes and value chains which allows identifying opportunities for improvement and designing solutions that go directly to the point of impact on results.
+In turn, this approach makes it possible to understand the transformation needs adjacent to the implementation of technology (process transformation, people, business model etc.) and how these implementations must be synchronised.

 In this initial analysis, opportunities for improvement were detected, mainly focused on:

 - Lack of visibility of process status (from order acceptance, solution design, procurement, and production).

 - Information flows and databases that are not robust, are manual, and have little traceability of information.